 Funded applicants will be required to submit deliverables to QDA on a quarterly basis throughout the contract period.
-Appendix 2 provides an example of these deliverables.
-Applicants may add any other deliverables relevant to your program.
+Appendix 2 provides an example of these deliverables Applicants may add any other deliverables relevant to your program.
+Appendix 3 describes quarterly program report guidelines.